 SOUNDWALK COLLECTIVE is an international art and genre-bending music group based between New York City and Berlin.
-Founded by Stephan Crasneanscki, including members Simone Merli, and Kamran Sadeghi, they formed in Manhattan to create concept albums, sound installations and live performances.
+Founded by Stephan Crasneanscki, with Simone Merli and Kamran Sadeghi, they formed in Manhattan to create concept albums, sound installations and live performances.
+Currently, the Collective consists in a continuously rotating constellation of sound artists and musicians.

 The Collective’s approach to composition combines anthropology, ethnography, non-linear narrative, psycho-geography, the observation of nature, and explorations in recording and synthesis.
 The source material of their works is always linked to specific locations, natural or artificial, and requires long periods of investigative travel and field work.

-Along the years, they performed live, among other spaces and festivals, at Opéra de Lyon, CTM Festival, KW Institute of Contemporary Art, Arma 17, Barbican Centre, Berghain, Centre Georges Pompidou, Florence Gould Hall, Mobile Art by Zaha Hadid in Hong Kong, Tokyo, New York; MUDAM, MuCEM, Museo Madre, National Museum of Singapore, New Museum, Palazzo Reale in Milan, La Triennale, Radialsystem V, documenta14 in Athens and Kassel.
+Along the years, they performed live, among other spaces and festivals, at Opéra de Lyon, CTM Festival, KW Institute of Contemporary Art, Arma 17, Barbican Centre, Berghain, Centre Georges Pompidou, Florence Gould Hall, Mobile Art by Zaha Hadid in Hong Kong, Tokyo, New York; MUDAM, MuCEM, Museo Madre, National Museum of Singapore, New Museum, Palazzo Reale in Milan, La Triennale, Radialsystem V, documenta14 in Athens and Kassel, Funkhaus in Berlin, Manifesta12 in Palermo.

 They had solo exhibitions at the Rubin Museum of Art in New York, the District Six Museum in Cape Town, »Capo d’Arte«, Gagliano del Capo (Lecce, Italy), and in New York’s Times Square, where in April 2016 they mounted »JUNGLE-IZED«, a large participative audio-visual installation.